Sita Lava Kusa Temple of Wayanad – Reminiscing some tales from holy Ramayana

 Sita temple faces east direction and without big decorations and architecture skills

 The main deity is goddess Sita, and the idol is installed in east direction.
 She carries shank and chakra.
 There is a big mandapam in front of Sree Kovil (main temple).
 On the right side of goddess Sita, Lava and Kusa idols are installed, facing west direction.
 They are given the name – Murikkanmaar (Murikkar), as they led sage’s (muni) life during their childhood days.
 Appam Nivedyam to Lava and Kusa is the major offerings given by the devotees in the temple.

 Paattupura is situated in the left side of the temple, where mural paintings of Sita and her sons are done.
 As per stories, Kalam Paattu used to be held here in old days.
 Wooden carvings in the backside of Sreekovil, stone lamps and tin dome on the top of Lava-Kusa temple are of heritage value.
 Flag posts, decorations, statues, carvings etc are not present in the temple.
-As Sita who spent her sorrow days is installed as presiding deity, the temple is deprived of such architecture carvings, which is quite common every ancient Indian temple.
+As Sita who spent her sorrow days is installed as presiding deity, the temple is deprived of such architecture carvings, which is usually done in every ancient Indian temple.

 On the northern end, near Lord Naga temple, a few steps lead to temple pond.
 On the left hand side is the Oottupura, the place where devotees are given food.
 The floor in front of Oottupura is now given a sheet roof, which destroys the ancient heritage of temple premises a little bit.
 During the old days of Naxal tales which ruled Kerala once, a policeman was killed in this Oottupura.
 After this unfortunate bloodshed, the social and political life affected the temple and surroundings for a short period.
 Then, in 1992 the temple was renovated.